 Although the site's FLU designation allows a maximum density of HR-8; the original 1971 approval restricted the PUD density to a maximum of 5.47du/ac.
 In 1985, through Conditions of Approval the BCC further reduced the unit count by 28 units for the overall Master Plan.
+Additionally, certain Pods were annexed within the boundaries of the City of Boca Raton, modifying further the acreage and density for the overall development.
 Therefore, the current request to increase the density to 5.17du/ac will not exceed the maximum density as governed by the condition restriction unless a modification is being requested.
 No condition changes are proposed with this request.
 Planning Division staff determined that the current request will not create any inconsistencies with the Plan, and the Zoning Division staff also concluded that the updated unit count on the Master Plan will not create inconsistencies with the 1971 Density Condition of Approval.